 Have you seen Google’s Zurich office before?

-If you have seen all the photos, I’m sure you will wish that your office can be like that too.
+The image on the left is a photo of Google’s office in Zurich.
+If you have seen some of the photos, I’m sure you will wish that your office can be like that too.
 With pool tables, bathtubs to relax in and a nice cafeteria, who wouldn’t want to go to work?
 I read in a comment someone said he wouldn’t mind living and staying in an office like that 24 by 7.

 Well, today’s post isn’t going to be able Google’s office but rather a free facilities, asset and maintenance management software for the people who are responsible in managing everything with regards to facilities and assets such as: